Vikhram-S/Vikhram-S/README.md

 - How to reach me **vikhrams@saveetha.ac.in**

-- ⚡ Fun fact **Training a Large Language Model (LLM) is like a relationship between a girl and a boy—it takes time, patience, and constant feedback.
+- ⚡ Fun fact **Training a Large Language Model (LLM) is like a relationship between a girl and a boy it takes time, patience, and constant feedback.
 If one overfits to past mistakes, the other might just stop responding!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">